 The new army needed pay - and the royal treasury couldn't afford it (Qizilbash amirs paid for their own troops).
 Abbas solved the problem by taking traditional tribal lands into royal ownership - on a huge scale.
 Their revenue now went directly to him.
 Ghulams soon began to take up increasingly important administrative positions - all helping Abbas' policy of centralisation.
 The Qizilbash were by no means destroyed - but their power was cut back considerably.
 Some tribes (such as the Afshars and Qajars - later to provide ruling dynasties) were actually broken up and resettled in other parts of the country.

 Isfahan - a new capital (from 1590)

 Abbas liked Isfahan - which was perhaps his main reason for relocating from Qazvin.
 It was more central, on a river - and it had been a capital before, under the Seljuqs (they'd made spectacular additions to the Friday Mosque).
 It also symbolised the ongoing Iranification of the empire.
-Isfahan as visited today is largely Abbas' achievement: especially the great square (Maidan) surrounded by the Ali Qapu (entrance to the palace), Lutf Allah Mosque, Royal Mosque, the Bazaar - on the site of an ancient polo ground, and the Allahverdi Bridge.
+Isfahan as visited today is largely Abbas' achievement: especially the great square (Maidan - on the site of an ancient polo ground), surrounded by the Ali Qapu (entrance to the palace), Lutf Allah Mosque, Royal Mosque and the Bazaar; and the Allahverdi Bridge.

 English travellers included Sir Anthony and Sir Robert Sherley, who advised the shah on military matters - and left an account of their journeys.